pimatic/pimatic-cron/README.md

 pimatic cron plugin
 ===================

-Provides a clock sensor, so actions can be triggert at a specific time
+Provides a predicates for time designations, so actions can be triggert at a specific time.

 Provided predicates
 -------------------